ArLough/Personal-Website-V1/index.markdown

 # About Me
 Hi, my name is Aidan Loughney and I'm a Sophmore at the University of Michigan studying Computer Science.
-I'm interested in Software Engineering.
-I'm also intersted in Daata Science, especially when applied to politcal science or economics.
+I'm interested in Software Engineering, Data Science, and CS education.